 The results of the recovery of both aldehyde and ketone carbonyl functionalities from the

 oxime derivatives in aromatic carbonyl compounds using tetrapyridine silver(II) peroxydisulfate

 [Ag(py)4S2O8] as a stable, mild, and efficient oxidizing agent is reported.
 Yields in

 excess of 85% were achieved at room temperature in both acetonitrile and aqueous media,

 making the method versatile and suitable for a wide range of aromatic carbonyl oximes.

-Raja, S, Thomas, P & Stuart, BH 2010, 'A study of storage conditions and treatments for forensic bone specimens using thermogravimetric analysis', Journal Of Thermal Analysis And Calorimetry, vol. 99, no. 3, pp. 869-872.View/Download from: UTS OPUS or Publisher's site
+Raja, S, Thomas, P & Stuart, BH 2010, 'A study of storage conditions and treatments for forensic bone specimens using thermogravimetric analysis', Journal Of Thermal Analysis And Calorimetry, vol. 99, no. 3, pp. 869-872.View/Download from: Publisher's site

 Bone provides an important source of forensic evidence.
 The storage conditions of bone have been recognised as a factor in maintaining the integrity of such evidence.
 Thermogravimetric analysis (TG) has been employed to examine the effects of storage environments and preparation methods on the structural properties of pig bones.
 A comparison of oven and freeze drying has been made to study the effect of storage conditions.
 A comparison has also been made of ground bone specimens with cut specimens.
 Freeze-dried hand ground specimens provided the most consistent results and, thus, this is the recommended method of preparation of bone specimens for TG analysis.